 In Bulgarian cuisine, they’re called ‘sarmi.’
 In Ukrainian cuisine — ‘holubtsi.’
 In Polish cuisine — ‘golabki.’
 They feature in Macedonian cuisine, Serbian cuisine, Croatian cuisine, Lithuanian cuisine, Russian cuisine, Romanian cuisine, and others.

-These are cabbage rolls stuffed with rice, minced pork or chicken along with chopped onion and carrots that are slowly simmered.
+These are cabbage rolls stuffed with rice and minced pork or chicken, along with chopped onion and carrots that are slowly simmered.
 Unlike in some other cuisines, in Moldovan cuisine, they are served with big dollops of sour cream!